Algorithmic Operations: Lessons from Bandit Algorithms

 - Deploy: Deploy the updated model into the environment.

-We find this useful for several reasons.
-First, naming the components and declaring that each must be done well is a useful exercise for all contributors.
-Generating exploratory data (running experiments normally), proper logging, effective modeling and reliable deployment are all things frequently neglected by one group or another, yet they are all strict requirements.
+We find this perspective informative for several reasons.
+First, naming the components and declaring that each must be done well is a useful exercise for all contributors; each are frequently neglected by one group or another, yet they are all requirements.
 For example, experimentation is frequently deprioritized due to its expense and abstract value, despite its typical necessity.

 Third, the system improves with each complete cycle through the components, so any frictions or disruptions can be identified as interfering with that overall goal.
 For instance, delayed decisioning feedback expands the time between Explore and Learn, slowing iteration cycles.
 Manual deployment procedures, slow experimental design processes, unreliable ETL jobs and ad-hoc model tuning are other procedural pathologies that slow DELL cycles.